noelabu/JobBuddy/README.md

 streamlit run app.py
 ```

 Open your browser and go to `http://localhost:8501` to access the application.
+You can also access the application [here](https://noelabu-jobbuddy.streamlit.app/).

 ## Contributing